EthanPlant/EthanPlant.ca/content/notes/minecraft-piracy.md

-Here’s the same file with inline links instead of footnotes.

 +++
 title = "The Black Market of Minecraft Servers" description = "The video game industry has discovered the black market of Minecraft servers."